Orange Line (Montreal Metro): Maintenance

+Service

+Operation hours and frequency

+The Orange Line operates between 5:30 a.m. and 12:30 a.m on weekdays and Sunday, and between 5:30 a.m. and 1:00 a.m on Saturday.
+Trains arrive at stations every 2 to 7 minutes during peak periods, every 2 to 8 minutes during off peak periods, and every 6 to 10 minutes at weekends.

 Rolling stock

 At the line's opening in 1966, MR-63 cars were used on the Orange Line.
 In the early 1980s, MR-73 cars replaced the older MR-63 cars, which were used again on the Green Line.
 Introduced in 1976, the MR-73 is the second generation of high-performance Metro cars, identified by rectangular cab headlights, blue and dark orange interiors, 124 kW (166 hp) traction motors that growl while they accelerate out of a station, side vents, and a unique three-note sound signature when the train pulls out of a station.

 With the introduction of the newer MPM-10 trains in 2016, the MR-73 trains in service on the line were gradually transferred over to the Green, Yellow, and Blue Lines.
-On 20 June 2018, a decorated MR-63 train gave a final "farewell tour" of the Orange Line before the model was retired from the entire system the following day.
-All remaining MR-73 cars operating on the line had been transferred over to the other lines by the end of 2018.
+On June 20, 2018, a decorated MR-63 train gave a final "farewell tour" of the Orange Line before the model was retired from the entire system the following day.
+All remaining MR-73 cars operating on the line had been transferred over to the other lines by 2019.